 Introduce a Secret

-…and you need to do an overhaul to find out what’s wrong, it’s well worth your time to activate THIS FREE TRIAL so you can use One Stop for Writers’ Character Builder to diagnose what’s wrong and fix their Character Arc (the tool will create an accurate Character Arc Blueprint from your character’s details).
+Sometimes a character needs so much work you need to do an overhaul to figure out what’s wrong.
+Here’s our tip: activate this FREE TRIAL and use One Stop for Writers’ Character Builder to diagnose what’s wrong and fix their Character Arc (the tool creates an accurate Character Arc Blueprint from your character’s details).

 Story Middle Blanks